B1TC0R3/B1TC0R3/README.md

 ![os](https://svgshare.com/i/Zhy.svg)

-I code by trial and error and then refactor until it looks like I know what I'm doing.
+<h3>I code by trial and error and then refactor until it looks like I know what I'm doing.</h3>

 <a href="https://github.com/anuraghazra/github-readme-stats">